JacobGordon43/Uno_Game_Code_Snippets/README.md

 # Uno_Game_Code_Snippets
 ## Disclaimer
-The contents of this repository hold code snippets of an Uno Game milestone done in Java.
-In a separate folder is snippets of certain functionality running, such as a +4 being placed down, reversing the flow of the game, etc. Due to GCU policy, I can not create public GIT repositories for milestones/assignents.
+Due to GCU policy, I can not create public GIT repositories for milestones/assignents.
 If you would like to see the full code, please contact me at jacobg43@cox.net.
 The content below is from the readme.md from the Uno Game repository, which explains the milestone more in depth.
+However, the contents of this repository hold code snippets of Java Uno Game milestone.
+The two folders provided contain snippets of the code and of the running application.
+This includes its functionalities, such as a +4 being placed down, reversing the flow of the game, etc.

  ## Dates of Importance
 The Milestone creation took place from January - April, 2021.